Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Drawing.
 1. Coombs method: agglutination reaction.

-Appendix 3
+Appendix 3.

-All these injuries in dogs and cats are associated with circulatory disorders caused by agglutination of red blood cells in the peripheral capillaries, where the body temperature is much lower than that of its visceral part.
+All these injuries in dogs and cats are associated with circulatory disorders caused by agglutination of red blood cells in the peripheral capillaries, where the body temperature is significantly lower than that of its visceral part.

 Clinical blood test

-In the presence of AGA, the number of erythrocytes falls below 5,000,000/ml.
-The hematocrit is greatly reduced (up to 8-10%), a similar picture is observed for hemoglobin (up to 4 g/100 ml).
-Note normocytic, normochromic and sometimes macrocytic anemia (Jones D.R.E. et al., 1992, 1991, 1990).
+In the presence of AGA, the red blood cell count falls below 5,000,000/ml.
+Hematocrit is greatly reduced (up to 8-10%), a similar picture is observed for hemoglobin (up to 4 g/100 ml).
+Normocytic, normochromic and sometimes macrocytic anemia is noted (Jones D.R.E. et al., 1992, 1991, 1990).

 Blood chemistry

-METHODS OF IMMUNOLOGICAL DIAGNOSIS
+METHODS OF IMMUNOLOGICAL DIAGNOSTICS

 Direct Coombs test